A session represents the total progress of your identification process, including any data sets and models in the System Identification app.

 You can open a previously saved session using the following syntax:

-the file name of the session you want to open and
+session is the file name of the session you want to open

-the location of the session file.
-Session files have the extension
+path is the location of the session file.
+Session files

 If the System Identification app is already open, you can open a session by selecting File > Open session.